fanglingsu/vimb/man.md

 monospace-font-size (int)
 : Default font size for the monospace font.

+notification (string)
+: Controls website access to the notification API, that sends notifications via dbus. ('always', 'never', 'ask' - display a prompt each time)

 offline-cache (bool)
 : Whether to enable HTML5 offline web application cache support.
 Offline web application cache allows web applications to run even when the user is not